Road trauma is a leading cause of death and disabling injury for children in Australia.

 However, our research has found that over half of Australian children are not sitting in the right seat for their size.
 We found this was most common in children aged between four and eight, who are prematurely moved into restraints designed for older children and adults.
 We have also found that over half of parents are not using the restraints correctly, for example not tightening or untwisting the harness, not adjusting it properly as the child grows, or not having it installed properly in the car.

-Incorrect or inappropriate use increases the risk of injury to the child in a crash.
+Incorrect or inappropriate use increases the risk of injury to the child in a crash by up to 7 times.

 The Bilston Group also looks at how the brain, spinal cord and soft organs and muscles respond to the forces during a car accident.
 We use magnetic resonance imaging (MRI) to measure the stiffness of these tissues to understand the specific injuries seen in children after car crashes.

-We have also completed research into a new type of sizing label on child safety seats, which will make choosing the right sized restraint easier for parents.
+We have also completed research into a new type of shoulder height label on child safety seats, which makes choosing the right sized restraint easier for parents, which is now a mandatory requirement for all new child restraints.
 Read more…

 Our research into accessory child safety harnesses (these are used alone or in combination with booster seats and attach to the vehicle via a top tether strap and to the seat-belt system which is threaded through two loops at the bottom of each of the harness’ shoulder straps) has shown that they don’t offer any benefits above the lap-shoulder belt system.
 In fact, they put the child at a greater risk of slipping out under the belt in a crash.
 We found that this type of harness should only be used if the child is sitting in a position in the car where there is a lap-only belt (versus a lap-shoulder belt).
 We don’t advise parents to use this type of harness with a booster unless the booster has an antisubmarine clip (which will stop the child from slipping out under the belt.)